suh004757/SDM_AI_PROJECT/README.md

 # AI SDM Agent Project

-> **Agentic AI Research + Skills Framework for Building Intelligent SDM Agents**
+> **Governance-First Agentic AI Framework for Enterprise Service Delivery Management**

 ## 📚 What is This Project?

-This project is a **research-based skills framework** for building **AI SDM (Software Development Management) Agents**.
+This project is a **research-based skills framework** and **governance engine** for building **AI SDM (Software Development Management) Agents**.

-It serves as a bridge connecting cutting-edge Agentic AI research to practical SDM Agent implementations.
+Unlike generic AI assistants, this project focuses on **Governance, Responsibility, and Attribution**.
+We don't just execute tasks; we ensure they are safe, policy-compliant, and audited.

 ## 🎯 Quick Navigation